joshc191/RoutePlanning/README.md

 ## Description
 The website's main page contains a webmap of Calgary, along with a form.
-- Users can input a list of locations (lat,lon) into the form.
+- Users can input a list of locations (customer addresses) into the form.
 - The website will use clustering and shortest path algorithms to find the most efficient route for the truck.

-The website also has a RESTful API backend, where users can make GET requests to the website by providing a list of coordinates in GeoJSON format.
-The website will output a list of coordinates for the route in GeoJSON polyline format.
+The website also has a RESTful API backend, where users can make GET requests to the website by providing a list of addresses and number of stops.
+The website will output a list of coordinates for the route in GeoJSON polyline.

 ## TO DO